Register to attend the Citizenship School

 Gain confidence in your voice and ideas

-Build skills useful for work, study, and activism
+Build skills useful for work, study, and community involvement

-Become part of a European project for inclusive democracy
+Become part of a European project focused on inclusive participation

-This is a space to learn, question, grow, and act.
+This is a space to learn, connect, grow, and take action.

 Project partners